VAT: Domestic reverse charge for building and construction services

 The domestic reverse charge (referred to as the reverse charge) is a major change to the way VAT is collected in the building and construction industry.

-It comes into effect on 1 October 2020 (the Government have chosen to delay implementation by one year – the original plan was for 2019) and means the customer receiving the service will have to pay the VAT due to HMRC instead of paying the supplier.
+It comes into effect on 1 March 2021 and means the customer receiving the service will have to pay the VAT due to HMRC instead of paying the supplier.
 It will only apply to individuals or businesses registered for VAT in the UK (although it will not apply to consumers).
 This will affect you if you supply or receive specified services that are reported under the Construction Industry Scheme (CIS).

 Moneysoft is not able to advise on whether or not the reverse charge will apply to your particular business – you should consult the GOV.UK publication VAT: domestic reverse charge for building and construction services for further guidance on how the new scheme operates.